Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Representation: the window is closing

 Russia announced withdrawal from the WTO.
 If you need the representation option outside quotas — hurry.
-The law is not retroactive.
+Law is not retroactive.

 8